 So I have some big news to share with everyone today…. are you ready?
 Okay, well… I’ve just quit my job! *Gulp* On top of that I’ve just informed my landlord that I am moving out of my house *gulp gulp* and I’ve just told my friends and family I’m going to be moving out of London *sweaty palms*…

 I don’t normally spend a huge amount of time talking specifically about myself on the blog, I’d much rather share my experiences and things I’ve learnt over the years but as I’m about to embark on a complete lifestyle change that some, yes you know who you are, have said is crazy I will take this blog to talk about me specifically and how my little career path has led to me moving to another country.

 - Managing budgets, tracking expenses and the first point of contact for the Inland Revenue when checking tax return discrepancies.
-This I first learnt to do while working at Deloitte, my first full time job in London.
-Working in a small office I’ll probably be asked to look after the company’s budgets, managing the relationship with our accountant and definitely track expenses.
+This I first learnt to do while working at Deloitte, my first full-time job in London.
+Working in a small office, I’ll probably be asked to look after the company’s budgets, managing the relationship with our accountant and track expenses.
 My brain may need jogging a little bit (a lot) but I know I have the skills there somewhere!

 - Carry out all Companies House administration, including filing and searches.
 Having a good understanding of company law and the administrative tasks that are needed to maintain company records is again useful knowledge when working in a small company.
-It may not be hugely relevant in Spain but it will be when filling annual reports in the UK.
+It may not be hugely relevant in Spain, but it will be when completing annual reports in the UK.

 So, for now, I will be working my notice at my current company while trying desperately to fit all of my things into the three suitcases I have allowed myself to take on the flight.
 I can’t wait!
 I’m so grateful for the opportunity, but I’m also unbelievably grateful that I did stumble onto this wonderful career path because being an Executive Assistant really can lead you anywhere.